KFChinese/Okta-Background-Sample/README.md

 # Okta-Background-Sample
 <a href="https://colab.research.google.com/drive/1q4iRmsjdCQPbEnRY420ncmEXQs4Qxm3Y?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/></a>

-## The point of this project
+## The Point of this Project

 Why risk on putting something bad/awkward in production, or to go to your Okta Admin when all you need to do is to upload/paste your background on this Google Colab?

 ## Minimum requirements
-a Less than 2mb background picture to upload (Okta's requirement, you can go bigger in Colab, just remember to make the picture less than 2mb when uploading to okta.
+a Less than 2mb background picture to upload (Okta's requirement, you can go bigger in Colab, just remember to make the picture less than 2mb when uploading to Okta.

 *Not a requirement, but Highly Recomended*
 Picture will strech to fit, but looks best with